JSTOR-Labs/juncture/README.md

 - coords: 51.278128, 1.088206
 - eid: Q334303

-St Augustine's Abbey was a Benedictine monastery in Canterbury, Kent, England.
-The abbey was founded in 598 and functioned as a monastery until its dissolution in 1538 during the English Reformation.
-After the abbey's dissolution, it underwent dismantlement until 1848.
-Since 1848, part of the site has been used for educational purposes and the abbey ruins have been preserved for their historical value.
+St Augustine's Abbey was a Benedictine monastery in Canterbury.
+The abbey was founded in 598.

 #### Canterbury High Street (Now and Then) {href=pages/canterbury-high-street-now-and-then}